DeependraDeveloper/all_flutter_features/docs/firebase_setup.md

 4. For Web, add the Firebase configuration to your app.

 # BEST WAY USING CLI

 1. Create a project through Firebase Console
 2. flutterfire configure -- list of projects will be shown or can create a new project through the CLI
 3. select the project you want to connect with flutter app
 4. Give the project name eg. com.example.cogito
-4. select the platform you want to connect with the project (android, ios, web) default is all platforms
+5. select the platform you want to connect with the project (android, ios, web) default is all platforms
-5. it will automatically add the required files to your project
+6. it will automatically add the required files to your project
-6.  add multiDexEnabled true in android/app/build.gradle
+7. add multiDexEnabled true in android/app/build.gradle
-7. select yes for overriding the android and ios files
+8. select yes for overriding the android and ios files
-8. run the app and check the console for the firebase initialization message
+9. run the app and check the console for the firebase initialization message
+10. if error add in your app/build.gradle):

+dependencies {
+constraints {
+implementation("org.jetbrains.kotlin:kotlin-stdlib-jdk7:1.8.0") {
+because("kotlin-stdlib-jdk7 is now a part of kotlin-stdlib") }
+implementation("org.jetbrains.kotlin:kotlin-stdlib-jdk8:1.8.0") {
+because("kotlin-stdlib-jdk8 is now a part of kotlin-stdlib") }
+}
+}